 Early successes supported the connection of people enjoying natural spaces and include a grant from Gulf Coast Community Foundation to purchase a parking lot in downtown Venice to turn into an urban park, and a $6.6 million grant from Florida Forever to purchase Bay Preserve and ensure permanent public access to Little Sarasota Bay.

-In 2010, Conservation Foundation received national accreditation, a prestigious designation signifying a track record of sound governance, excellent practices and measurable impact in land conservation.
-In August 2016, Conservation Foundation was awarded renewed accreditation by the national Land Trust Accreditation Commission.
+In 2010, Conservation Foundation received national accreditation and in 2016, Conservation Foundation was awarded renewed accreditation by the national Land Trust Accreditation Commission.
 This designation is a mark of distinction and signifies that Conservation Foundation meets national standards of excellence, upholds the public's trust and ensures conservation efforts that are permanent.

 In 2020, community voices shaped Conservation Foundation’s 2020-2023 strategic plan, The Call to Lead, which outlines strategic goals and strategies, setting the course to preserve those special natural lands that make our region extraordinary.